 - Play one and two touches where possible

 - Keep hold of the ball after winning it in a tackle

 - Pass to feet or pass to space

 Keeping player focus

-To keep your players concentration and focus the drills need to keep players interest and have a fun element that they enjoy playing.
-You can keep your players focus by using the drills and changing them to make them different when you have already used them.
+To keep your players concentration and focus the drills need to keep players interested and have a fun element that they enjoy playing.
+You can keep your players focused by using the drills and changing them to make them different when you have already used them.